 A bright olive-green lady-looking beetle decorated the place for a couple of days.
 The walnut sapling here has a colony of wooly-aphids.
 I wonder if the tiny bug in the third photo is one of the very aphids.
 Lately things have been camouflaged so well that many times I don't see the extra bug in the picture until I'm "developing" it.

-But there are still some real leafhoppers, including, of course our old pal Coelidia olitoria.
-And these tiny white ones that become brightly red and white when you get closer.
+But there are still some real leafhoppers, including, of course our old pal Jikradia olitoria.
+And these tiny white Eratoneura that become brightly red and white when you get closer.

 I did it again - thought this orange and black beauty was a boxelder bug.
 But this time it's the Large Milkweed Bug.
 Here's a darker colored Lygus bug.
 Last, here's a Twice-stabbed Stink Bug.
 I haven't seen one of those since 2014 at the Nature Center.

 I don't know if you remember this bug from last week.
 The jury is still out as to what bug it is?
 It has fat thighs like a leatherbug but so far that's all I've been able to find out.
 BUT!
-The other day I found this one in a handful of goldenrod and I do believe it's the same bug.
+The other day I found this one in a handful of goldenrod - is it the same bug?